 Your participation is critical to ensuring that you are fairly represented at all levels of government and that the local and state government bodies receive a fair share of federal funding to support a wide variety of projects and services.
 Census data is also used in the public and private sectors for research and decision making.

 When will the Census begin?

-The Census Bureau will send out the initial Invitation to Respond between March 12-20.
-Online response is a new way to respond to the Census in 2020.
-Residents may also respond to the paper questionaire or by phone.
-Reminder postcards and mailings will quickly follow if you have not responded.
-Follow up visits will begin in mid-May 2020 and continue through July 2020 for any residents who have not responded.
+The Census Bureau sent out the initial Invitation to Respond on March 12.
+Online response is a new way to respond to the Census in 2020 and is encouraged.
+Residents may also respond to the paper questionnaire or by phone (844-330-2020).
+Paper questionnaires were mailed on April 8 to any non-responders.
+Follow up visits will begin in August 2020 and continue through the end of October 2020 for any residents who have not responded.